 The Four Sisters Mountain (also known as Siguniang Shan) Scenic Area is situated in Xiaojin County of A’ba Prefecture in Sichuan Province of China.
-The area is reputed to be the “Queen of Mountains in Sichuan” and “The Oriental Alps” because it offers beautiful landscape and exquisite scenery.
+The area is reputed to be the “Queen of Mountains in Sichuan” and “The Oriental Alps” because of its beautiful landscape and exquisite scenery.
 The Four Sisters Mountain Scenic Area consists of Mt Siguniang, Mt Balang, and 3 main valleys – Haizi Gou, Changping Gou, Shuangqiao Gou.

 The other three lower peaks are regular mountaineering destinations through all seasons.
-Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山; literally: "peak of the oldest sister", 5038 m) is normally considered as a pure trekking peak while ErFeng (四姑娘山二峰 or 二姑娘山; literally: "peak of the second sister", 5276 m) is also a trekking peak but more challenging and tougher than DaFeng with steeper rock formation nearer to the top.
+Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山; literally: "peak of the oldest sister", 5038m) is a trekking peak.
+ErFeng (四姑娘山二峰 or 二姑娘山; literally: "peak of the second sister", 5276 m) is also a trekking peak but more challenging and tougher than DaFeng with steeper rock formation nearer to the top.
 SanFeng (四姑娘山三峰 or 三姑娘山; literally: "peak of the third sister", 5355m) has a fixed rope section near the peak and require rock scrambling for the summit section.

 About The Climb

 The climate in the high mountain region in southwest Sichuan, mainly the Aba Tibetan Autonomous region depends on the altitude.
 The climate is alpine and even arctic in the highest peaks.
 In the valleys, the dry season and the rainy season are obvious.
 May to September is the wet season, and October to April is the dry season.

 The best time to climb Mt Siguniang is during the autumn and winter season from September to January.
 Mid October when the leaves change colour to the autumn hue of red, brown, orange and yellow is the best time to visit.

 Equipment and Gear

-You will need thermal base layers, a fleece jacket and a water/wind proof outershell jacket for the trek.
-When at the campsite, after sundown and during the summit trek, a down jacket will be required.
-A good down sleeping bag is also needed.
+You will need thermal base layers, a fleece jacket and an outer shell jacket.
+When at the base camp, after sundown and during the summit trek, a down jacket will help keep you warm.
+A down sleeping bag is also needed and provided.